Programs and Partnerships

-The seventh component, Experiential Learning is documented with a paper form as well as in MCIS, or Minnesota Career Information System.
+The seventh component, Experiential Learning is documented in MCIS, or Minnesota Career Information System.
 All students at Austin High School have a MCIS account where they document their PLP and Experiential Learning.
 Student will document Experiential Learning in three ways:

 - Students will go to "Plan" tab then "Checklist".
 Click on Grade 12 "View" on Checklist Name.
 Click on "Experiential Learning, Job Shadowing, Internship Requirement".
 In box provided (What Exploration or Job Shadowing do you want to pursue?),document the Experiential Learning you completed with a brief description of your experience and what you gained/learned from your experience.
-Insert "today's date", "Save Information", and tell your Connect teacher that you have completed this assignment.
+Insert "today's date", and "Save Information".

 - Students will go to the "Plan Tab" then "Career Plan" and then "Next Steps".
 On left hand side under "Make Plans" choose "Experiential Learning Plans" and complete questions about other plans for experiential learning opportunities, job shadowing, mentoring, internship or community service learning.
 Students will "Insert Today's Date" when they complete this and "Save Information".